 As well as the standard drawing and shape tools, Inkscape boasts a special spirals tool, a tool to create patterns and arrangements of clones, advanced object manipulation options, multiple filters (including bevels, textures, overlays and more), and some nifty fill settings.
 In short, there’s very little Illustrator can do that Inkscape can’t.

-Because it's open source, it’s not only free to use but if you have the technical smarts you can even edit it and incorporate it into other software.
-And new features are being added all the time, the latest January 2017 version bringing mesh gradients, improved SVG2 and CSS3 support and new path effects to the party.
+Because it's open source, it’s not only free to use but if you have the technical know-how you can even edit it and incorporate it into other software.
+And new features are being added all the time; the latest version brings mesh gradients, improved SVG2 and CSS3 support and new path effects to the party.

 So what’s the catch?
 Some users have complained that it performs slowly, although that does seem to depend on what device and operating system you’re using.
 The best thing to do is just download it and give it a quick try; there's nothing to lose.